Apple, Google won't face poaching class action suit, yet

 Koh also cited a January 2007 email from Ed Catmull, then Pixar's president and now president of Walt Disney and Pixar Animation Studios, to the head of Disney Studios that suggested a desire to avoid bidding up the price of talent.

-"We have avoided wars up in Norther[n] California because all of the companies up here - Pixar, Lucasfilm, Dreamworks, and a couple of smaller places - have conscientiously avoided raiding each other," he wrote.
+"We have avoided wars up in Norther[n] California because all of the companies up here - Pixar,, Dreamworks, and couple of smaller places - have conscientiously avoided raiding each other," he wrote.

 All of the defendants are based in California: Adobe in San Jose; Apple in Cupertino; Google and Intuit in Mountain View; Intel in Santa Clara; Lucasfilm in San Francisco; and Pixar in Emeryville.
 Walt Disney is based in Burbank.